This post may contain affiliate links which means we make a commission at no extra cost to you

-I have been doing a lot of thinking lately and since international travel isn’t really an option at the moment, I want to make the most of my time at home.
-I have been spending my days in lockdown dreaming about road tripping around my home country, Ireland.
-And that really got me thinking, how can I bring the beauty of Ireland to my readers from international countries?
-This is where the idea behind this blog post was born, I started to gather some videos, images and maps featuring the beauty of the Emerald Isle.
-Which ultimately lead to this EPIC list that I like to call The Virtual Tours of Ireland.
-So, if Ireland is somewhere you would like to visit once travel is possible again, why not start your travel planning by using this virtual guide.
+Throughout the first initial lockdown, I was dreaming about road tripping around my home country, Ireland.
+And I can happily say, two years later I have seen more of my beautiful country than I could ever imagine.
+Now, I want to bring the beauty of Ireland to my international readers from the comfort of their own homes.
+That is when the idea behind this blog post was born, I started to gather some videos, images and maps featuring the beauty of the Emerald Isle.
+I have now also included my own virtual guides through my youtube channel.
+This ultimately led to this EPIC list that I like to call The Virtual Tours of Ireland.
+So, if Ireland is somewhere you would like to visit in 2022 and beyond, why not start your travel planning by using this virtual guide.

 1. Take in the Stunning Views of The Causeway Coast

 County Antrim is usually high on the list for those planning a trip to Ireland as it is home to the famous attractions along the Causeway Coast.
 The main one is the Giants Causeway.
 The unique landmark is viewed by over one million people each year.
 The Causeway was formed by an ancient volcanic eruption which resulted in 40,000 basalt columns interlocking together.
 It is possible to take a virtual tour of the causeway at sunset, from Aird Snout, from The Giant’s Port and from the Top of the Causeway.